aa-it-vasa/IOT2024-labs/lab1_instructions.md

    if necessary.
-Get a working understanding of the [WiFiNINA](https://www.arduino.cc/en/Reference/WiFiNINA) and [ArduinoMqttClient](https://github.com/arduino-libraries/ArduinoMqttClient) library, although you don't have to explain the functionality in the report.
+Get a working understanding of the [WiFiNINA](https://www.arduino.cc/en/Reference/WiFiNINA) and [ArduinoMqttClient](https://github.com/arduino-libraries/ArduinoMqttClient) library, although you do not have to explain the functionality in the report.
 (1 p)
-2. What is the value returned by mqttClient.messageQoS() ?
+2. What is the value returned by `mqttClient.messageQoS()` ?
 What does it mean?
 (1 p)
-3. What is the value returned by mqttClient.messageRetain() ?
+3. What is the value returned by `mqttClient.messageRetain()` ?
 What does it mean?
 (1 p)

 ## Command and Reponse

 The code also has a subscriber component built in.
 Have a look at the subscriber function `onMqttMessage`.
-This is called when the device receives a message on a specific topic.
+This function is called when the device receives a message on a specific topic.
 To see it working, open another terminal and do the following.
 Replace "commandTopic" with the appropriate topic name and "command" with appropriate message (read and understand the function `onMqttMessage`).